HendrikThePendric/sequoia/README.md

 # Sequaia

-It's a big tree.
+A Sequaia is a big tree.
 And this package helps rendering big trees.
-Clever.
+Very clever.